cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/README.md

 Convolutional Recurrent Neural Network to Recognize Right Whale Upcalls

-Tackles the same [challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) and uses the same [dataset](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) as the supervised CNN model.
+Tackles the same [challenge](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux) and uses the same [dataset](https://www.kaggle.com/c/the-icml-2013-whale-challenge-right-whale-redux/data) as the [Baseline Model](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Neural-Network).

-Experimentation with unsupervised learning of convolutional filters (via energy-correlated receptive field grouping and 1x1 convolutions) failed to improve upon the performance of the baseline supervised CNN.
+Experimentation with [unsupervised learning of convolutional filters](https://github.com/cchinchristopherj/Right-Whale-Unsupervised-Model) (via energy-correlated receptive field grouping and 1x1 convolutions) failed to improve upon the performance of the baseline supervised CNN.
 In this application, two improvements will be made that will allow the model to surpass baseline performance: the use of a convolutional autoencoder for dimensionality reduction and the addition of recurrent layers for capturing informative, long-range dependencies.

 Convolutional Autoencoder
 =========================